shettysach/shettysach.github.io/markdown/01_render.md

 ### Autumnus and Tree-sitter

 For syntax highlighting, the blog uses the [`autumnus`](https://crates.io/crates/autumnus) crate, which uses [`tree-sitter`](https://github.com/tree-sitter/tree-sitter) under the hood.
 Tree-sitter powers the highlighting in editors such as [Neovim](https://neovim.io/doc/user/treesitter.html) and [Zed](https://zed.dev/blog/syntax-aware-editing).

-When pulldown-cmark identifies a codeblock, autumnus generates HTML with CSS classes for different code elements like keywords, variables and constants.
-This enables for syntax highlighting through CSS classes, which makes it easy to have colours assigned to different elements.
+When `pulldown-cmark` identifies a code block, autumnus generates HTML with different CSS classes for different code elements like keywords, variables and constants.
+This enables for syntax highlighting through CSS.
+The `autumnus` repo provides several [CSS files](https://github.com/leandrocp/autumnus/tree/main/css),

 Generated HTML with style classes for the above code: